-From the popular sweet treats to the savoury main meals, here are some of they key foods eaten over the course of the five-day celebration, which this year begins on Sunday 27 October.
+From the popular sweet treats to the savoury main meals, here are some of the key foods eaten over the course of the five-day celebration, which this year begins on Tuesday 2 November.

 Many of the treats are fried foods made from sugar, chickpea flour and condensed milk.

 They vary between regions but common ones include balushahi, which are a bit like doughnuts, laddoos and barfis.